 Calibre is niet uitgesproken als cal-i-ber niet ca-li-bre.
 Als je het afvraagt, Calibre is de Britse/gemenebest spelling voor Calibre.
 Als een Indiaan, dat is de natuurlijke spelling voor mij.

 calibre embeds fonts in e-book files it creates.
 E-book files support embedding only TrueType and OpenType (.ttf and .otf) fonts.
 Most fonts on macOS systems are in .dfont format, thus they cannot be embedded. calibre shows only TrueType and OpenType fonts found on your system.
 You can obtain many such fonts on the web.
-Simply download the .ttf/.otf files and add them to the Library/Fonts directory in your home directory.
+Simply download the .ttf/.otf files and add them to the Library/Fonts folder in your home folder.

 Er kunnen meerdere redenen hiervoor zijn:

 Als je een foutmelding krijgt dat Calibre een bestand niet kan openen omdat het in gebruik is door een ander programma, probeer het volgende:

 Herstart uw computer